joao-cognition/devin-workshop/docs/WORKSHOP_PLAN.md

 - `santander_transactions.xlsx` - Transaction history with category summaries
 - `customer_complaints.csv` - Complaints data with outliers and repeat complainers
 - `product_holdings.csv` - Product metrics for bubble chart analysis
+- `schema.sql` - Database schema definition for creating local SQLite database

 ### For Participants

 1. Ensure you have Devin access (app.devin.ai)
 2. Have a GitHub account with access to the workshop repository
-3. Verify you can see the configured MCP servers in Devin
+3. Verify AWS credentials are configured for S3 access

 ---